Lisa Marie Presley’s cause of death revealed by autopsy report

 LOS ANGELES (AP) — Lisa Marie Presley died from complications from bariatric surgery she had several years ago, authorities said Thursday.

-The January 12 death at age 54 of the singer, songwriter and heir of Elvis Presley was ruled as being from natural causes due to effects of a small bowel obstruction.
+The January 12 death at age 54 of the singer, songwriter, and heir of Elvis Presley was ruled as being from natural causes due to the effects of a small bowel obstruction.

 Additional details about what caused Presley’s death were included in an autopsy report released Thursday afternoon by the office of the Los Angeles County Medical Examiner-Coroner.